Plastering the Bruises (Mark 1:29-39)

 This clause is unique to Mark.

-While Yahshua was already a good length of time into His ministry, the healing of the possessed man might have been His first public miracle in Capernaum, even though He settled there, the previous healing of the officer’s son recorded in John 4 was much more reserved).
-As a digression, when we read the Gospel more closely, it can appear from the scarce information which we have that the miracles of the Christ became more prevalent as His Ministry was coming closer to its end, and if that is the case, then it could have been a necessity to weave the circumstances which led to His willing death at the appointed hour.
+While Yahshua is already a good length of time into His ministry, this healing of the possessed man may have been His first public miracle in Capernaum (even though He had settled there, the previous healing of the officer’s son recorded in John 4 was much more reserved).

 Luke 11:5-13 Then He said to them "Which of you has a friend and goes to him in the middle of the night and says to him 'Friend, lend to me three loaves, since my friend has arrived from a journey to me, and I have nothing which I may offer him.'
 And he inside replying says 'Do not cause me trouble!
 Already the door is bolted and my children are with me in the bed.
 I am not able rising to provide for you.'
 I say to you, even if he does not arise to give to him on account of being his friend, then on account of his impudence arising he will give to him as much as he may need.
 And I say to you: Ask and it shall be given to you; seek and you shall find; knock and it shall be opened for you.
 For all who are asking shall receive and he who is seeking shall find and to him knocking it shall be opened.
 Now from which father among you should a son request a fish, and instead of a fish would give to him a serpent?
 Or then should he request an egg, would give to him a scorpion?
 Therefore if you being base know to give good gifts to your children, how much more shall the Father who is from heaven give the Holy Spirit to those asking Him?